Posted on August 14, 2015

 In addition, in 2009, South Dakota repealed the state’s 48-hour waiting period for handgun purchases.

-In 2010, South Dakota had the 16th lowest number of gun deaths per capita among the states.
+In 2013, South Dakota had the 30th highest number of gun deaths per capita among the states.
 In addition, based on data published by Mayors Against Illegal Guns, South Dakota plays a significant role in gun trafficking.
 In 2009, South Dakota exported crime guns to other states at three times the rate at which it imported crime guns from other states.

 South Dakota Firearms Laws